Quantum Simulation Meets Nonequilibrium Dynamical Mean Field Theory: Exploring the Periodically Driven, Strongly Correlated Fermi-Hubbard Model

 In one set of measurements (Fig.~\ref{fig3}a (experiment) and \ref{fig3}b (theory)) we initialize the cloud in a strongly interacting state ($U/W=2.9(3)$) and ramp up the modulation while setting the frequency equal to the interaction $U$.
 For different driving strengths $K_0$ we measure the change of $\mathcal{D}$ for increasing ramp times \cite{si3,si4}.
-From Eq.~\eqref{Heff_res}, it is expected that the doublon creation rate scales with $J_{x} \mathcal{J}_1(K_0)$ \cite{si3}.
+From Eq.~\eqref{Heff_res}, it is expected that the $\mathcal{D}$ creation rate scales with $J_{x} \mathcal{J}_1(K_0)$ \cite{si3}.
 In the static case (green) the suppressed $\mathcal{D}$ reflects the strongly correlated regime.
 In the driven system a finite density-dependent term and reduced effective interactions result in an increase of $\mathcal{D}$.
 We find good agreement between theory and experiment.
 Both show the theoretically predicted creation of $\mathcal{D}$ scaling as $\mathcal{J}_1(K_0)$ averaged over the ramp-up in $K_0$ (see theoretical analysis in \cite{si3}).
-At longer times ($t_{\text{ramp}} > 10$~ms), beyond the reach of nonequilibrium DMFT, $\mathcal{D}$ keeps increasing which can be caused by trap induced dynamics.
-The following decrease at $300$~ms is influenced by atom loss indicating excitation of atoms to higher bands caused by absorption of energy from the drive \cite{si4}.
+At longer times ($t_{\text{ramp}} > 10$~ms), the renormalized tunneling and interaction energies lead to a global redistribution of density, which manifests itself in an increase of $\mathcal{D}$.
+This trap induced effect cannot be captured by nonequilibrium DMFT.
+The following decrease at $300$~ms is influenced by atom loss indicating the excitation of atoms to higher bands caused by absorption of energy from the drive \cite{si4}.